-- Babies born of a normal pregnancy and normal birth and who are at term and of a good weight do not need to be tested for low blood sugar.
+6. Babies born of a normal pregnancy and normal birth and who are at term and of a good weight do not need to be tested for low blood sugar.
 Yet, so pervasive is the anxiety about low blood sugar that more and more postpartum units are testing every baby at birth for low blood sugar.
-This is painful for the baby, anxiety producing for the staff and parents, costly, useless and contrary to evidence.²
+This is painful for the baby, anxiety producing for the staff and parents, costly, useless, results in unnecessary supplementation, increases “breastfeeding failure” and contrary to evidence.

-- A baby is not at risk of low blood sugar just because he weighs a lot at birth, if his mother is not diabetic.
+8. A baby is not at risk of low blood sugar just because he weighs a lot at birth, if his mother is not diabetic.
 Yet many hospitals have protocols that call for automatic testing of a baby, and some even automatic feeding of formula (unbelievable) if the baby weighs more than 4 kg (8lb 12oz); others use 4.5 kg (10 lb).
-This approach seems to have been started because infants of diabetic mothers tend to be born very large.
-In fact, large babies whose mothers are not diabetics are not at increased risk of low blood sugar².
+This approach seems to have been started because infants of diabetic mothers tend to be born at weights at the upper limits of normal.
+In fact, large babies whose mothers are not diabetics are not at increased risk of low blood sugar.
 In fact, they are at less risk because their livers are full of glycogen (glucose molecules connected together in long chains) ready to be called into action by the need for more sugar, and they also have lots of fat ready to be called into action to produce ketone bodies, lactic acid and free fatty acids.

 If there is a concern about the baby’s blood sugar dropping too rapidly or being too low and good breastfeeding doesn’t seem to be correcting the problem, the baby should get an intravenous infusion of glucose rather than formula.
 Babies often spit up formula in the first few days because they get so much.
 If there is a real concern, taking formula by mouth does not guarantee the blood sugar will be raised.